bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/plugin-store-key.md

 # value of &lt;plugin store key&gt; : string

-Returns a value of a plugin store key in a plugin store object.
+Returns the value of a plugin store key.

 {% qna %}
 Q: value of key "NOsecureCustomKey1" of plugin store "AWSAssetDiscoveryPlugin"